Border Personnel Meeting Point: BPM usage and types

 To facilitate cooperation and peace at the disputed border through consultation and interaction, the armies of both countries, the Indian Army and China's People's Liberation Army (PLA), hold meetings near the border called Border Personnel Meetings (BPMs).
 These meeting have been held since 1995.
 Formal meeting points are at fixed locations and have infrastructure.
 Before they were used, meetings were not in permanent locations and could have been on either the Indian or Chinese side of the Line of Actual Control (LAC).

 There are two types of BPMs.
 A ceremonial BPM is used for cultural exchange to build friendship and otherwise improve to bilateral defense relations between the two armies.
 Ceremonial BPMs have been held on New Year's Day (January 1), India's Republic Day (January 26), Harvest Festival (April 14), May 15, PLA Day, which commemorates the establishment of the Chinese PLA (August 1), and Indian Independence Day (August 15).
 These meetings include the playing of each country's national anthem and saluting of their respective flags, and ceremonial addresses by representative of both armies.

 A BPM Flag Meeting is a meeting between the armies "used to resolve local issues like patrols inadvertently crossing over and prevents flare-ups".

 Summary of BPM point locations

 BPM points at mountain passes along the border, from west to east, are:

 Details of BPM point locations

-Moldo/Chushul - Spanggur-China
+Spanggur or Chushul-Moldo

-Chushul is in the Leh district of the Indian state of Ladakh region.
-The meeting point is named after the nearby town (Chushul) or the mountain pass (Spanggur Gap).
-An October 1, 2015 meeting was held there and simultaneously in Daulat Beg Oldi in which issues relating to a border confrontation in Ladakh in the prior month were resolved.
-Both countries agreed to return their troops to the previous positions.
-The meeting point and a nearby 1962 Sino-Indian War memorial are a tourist attraction.
-There is a meeting hut there.
+The Spanggur Meeting Point at Spanggur Gap, is also known as Chushul-Moldo Meeting Point, has a meeting hut there.
+The meeting point and a nearby 1962 Sino-Indian War memorial are tourist attractions.
+Chushul, 10 km east of meeting point at Spanggur Gap, is in the Leh district of the Indian state of Ladakh region.